top of page

 Avoid using multiple H1s—this can confuse search engines and dilute topical relevance.

-How to Optimise Headings for SEO (and People)
+How to Optimise Headings for Search Engines and Users

 Optimising headings isn't just about adding keywords.
 It’s about creating clarity and intent.